jm-ramirez/hooks-react-3/README.md

-# useContext hook are applied in this project
+# useContext hook is applied in this project